I had a tough time during the exam period

 - At the latest, you should submit extenuating circumstances within two working days of the last assessment you complete in the assessment period which is affected.

-- Extenuating circumstances have to be submitted in writing: just having a chat with your personal tutor isn't enough.
+- Extenuating circumstances have to be submitted using an extenuating circumstances form: just having a chat with your personal tutor isn't enough.

 - Don’t forget – you will need to make sure that the extenuating circumstances you submit need to cover every exam you consider was affected by your problems.

 I was ill on the day of my exam and couldn’t go!

 Click here for advice on what to do if you were sick on the day of the exam and couldn't attend.

 - If your exam hasn't started yet, click here.